pootlepress/pootle-page-builder/README.txt

 = 0.1.1 =
 * 2015-07-08
 * Tweak - add new plugin icon (for WordPress.org)
+* Tweak - optimization of multiple classes and operations for enhanced performance
 * Fix - showing message in edit area before content blocks being displayed
 * Fix - page defaulting back to page builder after being used as a page with default editor